FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

   calculated in the previous step, in the `Package.swift` in `MyPrivateLibRelease`

+The checksum calculation and the drafting a new release is done with the following python script, which can also be found in the scripts folder [here](https://github.com/FlickerSoul/MyPrivateLib/blob/main/scripts/).

 Note that, since we are uploading the binary from `MyPrivateLib` to `MyPrivateLibRelease`, a GitHub personal access token (PAT) is needed, and is referred as `secrets.BINARY_REPO_TOKEN` in the workflow.
 The PAT token needs